Tom Greenhalgh: Music career

 Greenhalgh has taken part in a number of Mekons-related projects, many of which include Langford.
 He was The Three Johns' sound engineer for their first American tour in 1985.
-As a member of the Jelly Bishops, he collaborated with Langford and John Hyatt, releasing the album Kings of Barstool Mountain (1988).
+In 1988 Tom Greenhalgh collaborated with members of the Three Johns as the Jelly Bishops to release the five-song EP "Kings Of Barstool Mountain".

 Other work

 Greenhalgh was a member of the band Red Hot Polkas, appearing on Let's Polkasteady (1987) and Two Step to Heaven (1989).
 Around 1991, he collaborated on Plate, recording yet-unreleased experimental electronic music.
 With fellow Mekon Sarah Corina, he recorded tracks on banjo ukulele; a sample ("Lowlands of Holland") of which appears on ResonanceFM's Clear Spot in 2002.

 He produced Michelle Shocked's cover of the Beatles' "Lovely Rita" for the 1988 compilation Sgt.
 Pepper Knew My Father.
 He also produced Mush's second album, Face in Space (1998).
 In 2000, Curve guitarist Alex Mitchell and he (as DJ Sparky Lightbourne and DJ Tommy Tomtom) appeared at the Foundry in Shoreditch.